 ADDIE is an acronym for Analysis, Design, Development, Implementation, and Evaluation.
 Each phase of the model is intended to produce information, plans, or products that affect the character, content, and experience of instruction, one deliberate step at a time.

 Every context where a program of instruction is needed draws from the ADDIE model in different ways.
-A training program for complex industrial safety issues would require a greater depth of tasks analysis than a program to learn how to type.
+A training program for complex industrial safety issues would require a greater depth of task analysis than a program to learn how to type.

 Key Terms and Definitions